dogweather/forkful/content/en/lua/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?
-Searching and replacing text means swapping out specific strings in a block of text with others.
-Programmers do this for tasks like fixing errors, updating information, or formatting data.

 ## How to:
 Lua's `string.gsub` function is your go-to for search and replace.
 It works like this: